-Located in the heart of the West End, Tottenham Court Road is undergoing a major transformation.
-The Crossrail project is delivering a new underground station and ticket hall at Dean Street in Soho and a second integrated ticket hall below St Giles Circus on Oxford Street.
+Located in the heart of the West End, Tottenham Court Road has undergone a major transformation.
+The Crossrail project is delivering a new station with a new ticket hall at Dean Street in Soho and a second integrated ticket hall below St Giles Circus on Oxford Street.

-When complete, Tottenham Court Road will be one of London’s busiest stations, offering an interchange between the Northern, Central and Elizabeth line services with more than 200,000 passengers passing through the station every day.
+When the Elizabeth line opens Tottenham Court Road will be one of London’s busiest stations, offering an interchange between the Northern, Central and Elizabeth line services with a capacity of 170,000 passengers in the Elizabeth line station every day.

-The new station at Tottenham Court Road will stretch from a new plaza in front of Centrepoint westwards to Dean Street, running directly below Soho Square.
-Above ground, a protected conservation area, heritage listed buildings, bustling retail, businesses and a new theatre frame the local station context.
+The new station at Tottenham Court Road stretches from a new plaza in front of Centrepoint westwards to Dean Street, running directly below Soho Square.
+Above ground, a protected conservation area, heritage-listed buildings, bustling retail, businesses and a new theatre frame the local station context.

 The western ticket hall in Soho is dark and cinematic, reflecting the nocturnal economies that characterise the area.
 At this site, black is the colour of choice for the glass and stainless steel inside the station.

-In contrast, white glass and stainless steel dominate at the Elizabeth line eastern ticket hall - bright and well lit to reflect the 1960s iconography of the nearby Centre Point.
+In contrast, white and red glass and stainless steel dominate at the Elizabeth line eastern ticket hall - bright and well lit to reflect the 1960s iconography of the nearby Centre Point and theatreland.
 Glazed elevations to the ticket halls together with the station lighting strategy create a glow, helping to reinforce their presence at night and provide a connection to natural light during the day.

 The Elizabeth line eastern ticket hall will provide an interchange with the Northern and Central lines.
-An integrated ticket hall, which will be six times the original size, is part of Transport for London’s major upgrade and includes a new public plaza and station entrances outside Centre Point.
+An integrated ticket hall, which is six times the original size, is part of Transport for London’s major upgrade and includes a new public plaza and station entrances outside Centre Point.

-In addition to the station improvements, Crossrail worked with Westminster Council on proposals for improvements to the area around the station.
+In addition to the station improvements, Crossrail worked with Westminster Council on improvements to the area around the station.